dawson-org/dawson-cli/README.md

 ## About
 `dawson` lets you to deploy your Node.js apps on Amazon Web Services.
 It requires **no boilerplate**: no `init` command, no configuration files.
 Just write your functions and `deploy`!

 You can write your function in ES2016, ES2017, using async-await or using experimental features, like you whish.
-Just include a `.babelrc` and `dawson` will **compile** your code before deploying it.
+Just include a `.babelrc` and `dawson` will **compile** your code with [babel](https://babeljs.io) before deploying it.
 Your Lambda functions can be **`async`** and return **Promises**.
 There's also **built-in authentication support** via [API Gateway Custom Authorizers](https://docs.aws.amazon.com/apigateway/latest/developerguide/use-custom-authorizer.html).

-Each function has its own **IAM Role**, so you can define [fine-graned IAM Policies]((https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege).
+Each function has its **own IAM Role**, so you can define [fine-graned IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege).
 `dawson` offers first-class support for **Single Page Applications**: a **CloudFront** Distribution will be deployed in front of your app, correctly mapping assets and the API origin, so you don't have to worry about CORS.
-An AWS WAF WebACL can also be attached to CloudFront.
+An [AWS WAF](https://aws.amazon.com/waf/) WebACL can also be attached to CloudFront.

 `dawson` **does not bundle** your app with webpack, browserify or rollup, so you'll never have to deal [with](https://github.com/aws/aws-sdk-js/issues/603) [weird](https://github.com/substack/brfs) [things](https://stackoverflow.com/questions/32253362/how-do-i-build-a-single-js-file-for-aws-lambda-nodejs-runtime).
-Your app's `devDependencies` are stripped out while deploying too keep a small bundle ZIP.
+Your app's `devDependencies` are stripped out while deploying, keeping the bundle ZIP small.

-`dawson` uses **pure CloudFormation templates**, following the [infrastructure-as-code](https://en.wikipedia.org/wiki/Infrastructure_as_Code) principle; it requires **no local or remote state files** (like `terraform` does) which may go out-of-sync or which might get mistakenly deleted.
-You can **customize your template** in every part, e.g.: you can add CF Resources, modifify Properties of Resources created by `dawson` etc. As a consequence, you get out-of-the-box support for **multiple stages and regions**.
+`dawson` uses **pure CloudFormation templates**, following the [infrastructure-as-code](https://en.wikipedia.org/wiki/Infrastructure_as_Code) principle; it requires **no local or remote state files** which may go out-of-sync or mistakenly be deleted.
+You can **customize your CF template** in every part, e.g.: you can add CF Resources, modifify Properties of Resources created by `dawson` etc. As a free benefit, you get out-of-the-box support for **multiple stages and regions**.

-Finally, `dawson` will automatically **support HTTPS** for custom domains thanks to AWS ACM.
-Also, if you use **Route53** your Zone can be automatically updated.
+Finally, `dawson` will automatically **support HTTPS** for custom domains thanks to [AWS ACM](https://aws.amazon.com/acm/).
+Also, if you use [**Route53**](https://aws.amazon.com/route53/) your DNS Zone can be automatically updated.

 #### CLI
 Using the `dawson` command you can **deploy** the infrastructure, **inspect logs** (in real time, like `tail -f`) and spin up a **development server** which will simulate CloudFront and API Gateway, so your development environment will be almost identical to the production one.